tamamhuda/envlink/client/src/generated/docs/UrlsApi.md

 > UrlResponse getById(id)

-Get a short URL by id
+Get a URL by id

 ### Example